100.5 Das Hitradio: Programmes

-There are political and social information broadcasts of this type are aired five minutes before the hour (for example 13:55) and five minutes before the half hour (e.g., 14:25).
-During broadcast hours 100.5 focuses on service, music and entertainment contributions.
+Political and social information broadcasts of this type are aired five minutes before the hour (for example 13:55) and five minutes before the half hour (e.g., 14:25).
+During broadcast hours, 100.5 focuses on service, music and entertainment contributions.

 In addition, the station transmits all the games of football Sports Teams Borussia Mönchengladbach and Alemannia Aachen live.

 "Von zwei bis frei", from 10:55 to 18:00, plays varied music from the 80s until the present day.

-Every night from 18:00 (Mon-Thu until 20:00 and Fri-Sat until 0:00) "In the Mix".
-A nonstop mix of songs from the 80s, 90s and today.
+Every night from 18:00 (Mon-Thu until 20:00 and Fri-Sat until 0:00) "In the Mix" airs a nonstop mix of songs from the 80s, 90s and today.
 Mixed by "Star DJ Enrico Ostendorf".

 Every Sunday there is also the "100,5 Top 20 Chart Show" from 16:00-17:40.
 That is the top 20 of the station compiled by the listeners.
-The program is presented by Enrico Ostendorf.
+This program is also presented by Enrico Ostendorf.

 Reception

 The Meuse-Rhine is 100,5 receive anywhere on 100.50 MHz FM.
 The stations RDS ident is: * * 100,5.

-Cable Frequencies: Aachen, Aldenhoven, Alsdorf, Baesweiler, Bedburg, Bergheim, Düren, Elsdorf, Eschweiler, Geilenkirchen, Heinsberg, Hellenthal, Herzogenrath, Hürtgenwald, Inden, Jülich, Kall, Kerpen, Kreuzau, Langerwehe, Merzenich, Nideggen, Niederzier, Nörvenich, Schleiden, Stolberg, Titz, Übach-Palenberg en Würselen (104.60 MHz). in Belgium at 89.30 MHz.
+Cable Frequencies: Aachen, Aldenhoven, Alsdorf, Baesweiler, Bedburg, Bergheim, Düren, Elsdorf, Eschweiler, Geilenkirchen, Heinsberg, Hellenthal, Herzogenrath, Hürtgenwald, Inden, Jülich, Kall, Kerpen, Kreuzau, Langerwehe, Merzenich, Nideggen, Niederzier, Nörvenich, Schleiden, Stolberg, Titz, Übach-Palenberg en Würselen (104.60 MHz) until October 2023. in Belgium at 89.30 MHz.

 Because of the position of its FM antenna the station can be received in Eindhoven (The Netherlands).